bertramdev/seed-me/Readme.md

 }
 ```

+**Running Seeds**
+By default the seeds do not execute at startup.
+This can be enabled by setting `grails.plugin.seed.autoSeed = true` or using system property with startup `-DautoSeed=true`.
+This allows you to selectivily control how/when your seeds are executed for particular environments.
+A script is also provided that can execute seeds by running `grails run-seed`.

 **Assigning properties by domain**
 In some cases (mainly legacy db schemas) an association may not directly exist between 2 domains however they are associated by a property.
 If a specific property needs to be the result of finding another domain with that property you may use a map with the following syntax: